superuser789/MediaPipe-on-RaspberryPi/MediaPipe-python-package.md

 ## Installation
 1. Install FFmpeg and OpenCV from Official repository

 Note: FFmpeg and OpenCV from official repository have been built without optimisations and hardware acceleration.
-These can be built from sources with the supported optimisations
+It is recommended to build from sources with the supported optimisations
 ```
 sudo apt install ffmpeg python-opencv
 ```